Georgianwa/SycamoreMarkdownAssignment/README.md

 Sycamore Markdown Assignment: Recreating a CV with the Markdown language

+Added something here